paulhybryant/docker-kodexplorer/README.md

 # docker-kodexplorer
 KodExplorer docker developement environment

+Swith to the 'dev' branch
-docker build . -t kod
+docker build . -t kod-dev

-Assuming your plugin directories are in $PWD docker run -p 8008:80 -v "$PWD":/plugins kod
+Assuming your plugin directories are in $PWD docker run -p 8008:80 -v "$PWD":/plugins kod-dev

+Or use the image with 'dev' tag